gabrielleviray/Twitter/README.md

-# Project 3 - TwitterFeed
+# Twitter

-TwitterFeed is a basic twitter app to read your tweets.
+Twitter is a basic twitter app to read your tweets.

 Time spent: 5 hours spent in total